hareh4ru/hareh4ru.github.io/_posts/2024-03-15-Hack-The-Box-CTF-2024.md

 excerpt_separator: <!--more-->
 title: Hack The Box CTF 2024 Write-up
 ---
-Last week I played Hack The Box CTF 2024 with @vubar, the student team of VU Amsterdam.

 <!--more-->

 Playing CTF offline with a foreign team was one of my dreams during the exchange program.
 Thanks to @vubar for accepting this stranger!